smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 #### App Service Plugin

-Connects to the `AppService` component of SDL Core, registering IVI services for each type.
+Connects to the `AppService` interface, registering IVI services for each type.
 This could potentially be split into several plugins (by service type) depending on the system.

 *Features:*

-- Media, Weather, and Navigation App Service Data Providers, these features can be ported from Manticore
+- Media, Weather, and Navigation App Service Data Providers, test implementations can be ported from Manticore
     - AppService.PublishAppService
     - AppService.UnpublishAppService
     - AppService.GetAppServiceData